-Last summer my overworking lead to burn-out, which spawned panic attacks – the final signal.
+Last summer my overworking lead to burn-out, which spawned panic attacks – the strongest signal yet.
 Since then I’ve been hammering back “work” to a state where I can step away for a while.
 Work had got out of hand.

-When we build these vehicles, (businesses, careers), we start out aiming for money or material wealth; for stability, to please a family member, or to prove something.
+When we build these vehicles, (businesses, careers, side-projects), we start out aiming for money or material wealth; for stability, to please a family member, or to prove something.
 If we’re lucky we see that these were shallow or base reasons, beyond which are truer motives that stand up more to rational rigour.
-Course correction is essential, but hard work.
-Society shouts at us through a gigantic megaphone – repeating; money is king, material wealth is the apex.
-Competition sits on one shoulder, ‘passion’ on the other, and these false gods do not let you remove your foot from the accelerator.
-They hunger for carnage.

 But financial stability and autonomy are only one level in an infinite game.
 We must eat, but what then?

 I’ll plant a tree when you buy my book, because trees are the great stabiliser of our environment.
 They make our air breathable, improve our soils, and many feed us.

 I’ve burned myself out and exist in a compromised state after I dwelt in the sad truths of our species (massacres, war, environmental etc.).
 When I found a local contribution I could make (planting a food forest) I hit a money-requirement wall which lead me to overwork up to breaking point.
 I’m now processing the wave of sadness which consequently rolled in, and planting trees is the only thing that makes me feel better.
 So this is mostly a selfish pursuit đź™‚